Venasque, Provence: tourism & sightseeing

 Visit Venasque (Provence, France)

-The village has a pleasant centre to explore, with the quiet streets interrupted by the babble from the occasional fountain, and several buildings of particular interest.
-The most important of these is the baptistery.
+Venasque is quite a small village and does not take long to explore but it has a pleasant centre to explore, with the quiet streets interrupted by the babble from the occasional fountain, and several buildings of particular interest: the most important of these is the baptistery.

+The Venasque Baptistery is an impressive structure dating back to the 6th century and in Place du Presbytère next to the church, although it is almost impossible to see from the outside.
 The four sides to the baptistery represent the shape of the cross, the five arches in each side represent the senses, and the eight sides to the baptism well represent the seven days of creation plus the day of the resurrection (Easter day).
-(A small entry charge is payable to enter the Venasque baptistery.)
+A small entry charge is payable to enter the Venasque baptistery.

-You can also see the Saint-Siffrein Chapel and the Priory of Saint-Pierre-les-Termes.
+You can also see the Saint-Siffrein Chapel and the Priory of Saint-Pierre-les-Termes as well as parts of the original village ramparts in Venasque.

 The countryside around Venasque